By Margaret Douglas - Chair of the Public Health and Sustainable Transport Group

 The PHSTG has continued to monitor trends.
 Figure 1 shows the steep fall in car, bus and rail journeys in March 2020.
 The total number of journeys remains lower than before the pandemic, partly because many people are still working from home.
-In surveys by Transport Scotland, between 37% and 48% of people state that they intend to continue working from home more often after the pandemic.
+In surveys by Transport Scotland (external website), between 37% and 48% of people state that they intend to continue working from home more often after the pandemic.
 Despite this, the number of car journeys has risen and is now very similar to 2019 levels.
 On the other hand, bus and rail journeys are still far below the pre-pandemic level.
 The same surveys show concern about transmission of the virus on public transport, with more than a third of people saying that they would continue to avoid public transport and use their car more.
 Many people walk to and from bus stops and railway stations so the reduction in public transport use will also have reduced incidental walking.
 Overall, data suggests that the proportion of journeys made by car has increased, and that this may continue for some time.
 Without continuing additional support, public transport services may become less viable, increasing transport exclusion for people who cannot access a car.
 Given the adverse effects of car traffic on health already mentioned, these trends will have a negative impact.

 Policy responses to improve health